ansible-content-lab/aoc.controller_demo_config/README.md

       region: "eastus"
 ```

 Each of the supported components has an `extra_` key which can be used to supply lists of extra items to configure.
+For more granular control, simply create a new playbook instead of using extra vars.

 - `extra_execution_environments`
 - `extra_inventories`